screeps/docs/source/contributed/ps_ubuntu.md

 ### Server

 This article assumes the user is running Ubuntu 16.
-It is recommended that the machine have at least two cores and 4gb of ram, although for single players and a couple of bots a 1 core 2gb machine will work with reasonable tick speeds.
+It is recommended that the machine have at least two cores and 4gb of ram, although for single players and a couple of bots a one core 2gb machine will work with reasonable tick speeds.

-As the system tends to be very CPU intensive it is recommended that "burstable" servers, such as the AWS t2 line, are avoided.
+As the system tends to be very CPU intensive it is recommended that you avoid "burstable" servers that don't provide constant cpu, such as the AWS t2 line.

 ### Build Tools

-The following steps will need some common build and development tools.
+The following steps will need some common build and development tools, which we'll install here.

 ```shell
 sudo apt install -y build-essential tcl git